 The best bait for Lake Wellington fishing is worms for bream and carp or bread and corn for Carp.
 I suggest if you just want to catch a fish while enjoying the area go after the Carp.

-They put up a good fight and everyone caught and killed is one less in the Gippsland Lakes System
+Carp will put up a good fight.
+Every one caught and killed is one less in the Gippsland Lakes System.